skinny-framework/skinny-framework/README.md

 }
 ```

-You can access the latest compiled CSS at `http://localhost:8080/assets/css/box.css`.
+You can access the latest compiled CSS file at `http://localhost:8080/assets/css/box.css`.

 ```css
 .box {